tperger/FRESH-COM/README.md

 Allocation mechanism: Peer-to-peer trading under the consideration of each prosumer’s individual willingness-to-pay (including individual incentives for participation in energy communities)

+The Jupyter notebook shows a small use case and its results.

 Contact: perger@eeg.tuwien.ac.at

 Further info: https://www.youtube.com/watch?v=yZ8Slzti9tM